 Forte’s ascent proved controversial, dividing the Collinian vassals into two camps: Forte’s supporters and those unwilling to serve as a woman’s vassal.
 All-out civil war was narrowly avoided by the new Duchess’ shrewd navigation of the tenuous political situation.

 She won over many of her formerly-rebellious vassals, some of whom became among her most loyal supporters in the years that followed.

 The remaining rebels were ultimately driven out of the duchy, though Forte’s reign would be plagued by recurring attempts to have her replaced by a male claimant to the Duchy.

-While, as in the above picture, Forte is often depicted wearing armour and bearing a sword, such depictions are purely fanciful and symbolic, artistic licence to lionise and heroise the legacy of the popular Duchess.
+While Forte is often depicted wearing armour and bearing a sword, such depictions are largely fanciful and symbolic, artistic licence to lionise and heroise the legacy of the popular Duchess.